Skill-RAG: Failure-State-Aware Retrieval Augmentation via Hidden-State Probing and Skill Routing: Experiments

 \subsection{Failure Representation Space Analysis}

 Figure~\ref{fig:cluster} visualizes t-SNE projections of hidden-state embeddings for cases that remain incorrect after three rounds of standard retrieval, across four experimental conditions.
-In the initial state (A), two geometrically separable clusters emerge: a dense left cluster (Cluster 0) corresponding to cases with query–evidence alignment gaps, and a dispersed right cluster (Cluster 1) corresponding to truly irreducible failures attributable to retriever limitations or missing knowledge.
-This separation suggests that failure modes are not monolithic but have intrinsic geometric structure in the model's representation space.

-As retrieval skills are applied progressively, the left cluster undergoes systematic contraction.
-After LLM diagnosis with re-retrieval (B), the cluster core sparsifies and drifts rightward, indicating that a portion of alignment-fixable cases have been successfully resolved.
-With the full skill vocabulary of three rewrite skills and one exit skill (C), the left cluster shrinks further, leaving only a small residual of cases that resist correction.
-Crucially, when the skill vocabulary is instead expanded by prompting an LLM to auto-generate more than six skills (D), the cluster structure dissolves entirely—the two populations merge into an unstructured distribution with no discernible separation.
-This collapse demonstrates that an over-diversified skill set disrupts the representational geometry that makes targeted routing possible, and provides empirical support for the parsimony of our four-skill taxonomy: the proposed skills are not arbitrary but reflect the intrinsic structure of the failure representation space.
+In the initial state (A), two geometrically separable clusters emerge.
+Applying skills progressively contracts the left cluster: re-retrieval alone (B) shifts some alignment-fixable cases rightward; the full four-skill vocabulary (C) shrinks the cluster to a small residual.
+Expanding beyond six auto-generated skills (D) dissolves the cluster entirely, merging both populations into an undifferentiated distribution.
+This collapse shows that over-diversification disrupts the representational geometry needed for targeted routing.
+The four-skill vocabulary is principled: it reflects the intrinsic structure of the failure space.